Requirement to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 When a sample is found to contain an unacceptable residue an investigation is carried out at the farm of origin to establish the cause.

-For minor breaches of legislation the farmer and or the vet will be given advice to help avoid this happening again.
+For minor breaches of legislation the farmer and if appropriate, their vet will be given advice to help avoid this happening again.

-However, the Veterinary Medicines Directorate (VMD) may take further action in serious cases which may lead to prosecution.
+However, the Veterinary Medicines Directorate (VMD) may take further action in serious cases which may lead to disposal of stock and prosecution.

-The charges for Residues Surveillance are set out in UK legislation.
-The Charges for Residues Surveillance Regulations 2006, last amended 2011.
+The charges for residues surveillance are set out in GB legislation.
+The current charges are set out in the Residues Surveillance (Amendment) Regulations 2011.

 The frequency of invoicing varies per sector.